 • for those present and throughout the world committed to creating a flourishing Earth, including Pope Francis, and for his encyclical Laudato Si’, We are grateful.

 Jesus, too, was stardust!
-Jesus, too, died to give new life, as each seed must do.
+Jesus, too, died to give new life, as each seed must do, as we will each do.
 How might we connect the creation story with our Lent experiences this year?
 How might our Lent resolutions reflect our call to care for E/earth?

 Blessing of soil (or glitter):

 May this soil (or glitter), which dates back billions of years and which took over 4 billion years to form on Earth, keep us humble — humus is the Latin for soil.
 May it remind us of who we are and how vitally we interconnect with the rest of creation.
-May we trust in divine power working in us for the good of all creation.
+May we deepen our awareness of our bonds with all creation.
 Amen.

 Individual blessings, using soil (or glitter):